Show all results...

 “My daughter attended her first 2-week session in Berkeley when she was 7 and now 8 years later, she’s signed up for one of the teen camps having never missed a year.
 What makes SFShakes camps great is the combination of kid focus and fun with a structure and direction that allows them to pull off a play of Shakespeare’s in 2 weeks.
 It’s mind boggling what SF Shakes gets the kids to achieve.
 Along the way my daughter has made lasting friendships, learned the responsibility of committing to a group project, and developed the confidence that comes from tackling something truly challenging.
 She’s also learned that people in a time long ago and far from here were a lot like us and were concerned with love, death, joy, and fear (often with silliness along the way).
 It’s made her a deeper, more empathetic person.”

 “A lot of [our grandson’s] progress can be attributed to SF Shapespeare Camp.
 His therapist told us that after his first year with you.
 She said, “Whatever he is doing, it is a good thing and he needs more of it.”
 Between working with you and the opportunity he has been given by our Rabbi to entertain at synagogue events and her support of his going to summer camp the last two years, he has learned to feel good about himself.
 Learning to be another person with all that person’s qualities, in preparation for performing a role, has served him well in real life.
-Thank you all, once again, for giving him this opportunity and for letting [our granddaughter] see that she, too, can overcome timidity and just go for it–and win!”

 “I want to thank you for a splendid camp this summer!
 My 9-year-old daughter thoroughly enjoyed the 2 weeks at the SF School, so much so that I couldn’t get a word in edgewise every day on pick up and she wants to do it again next year.
 I loved the educational aspects of having to translate old English into modern day understanding as it allowed her to learn more about the language and the times.
 She was proud that she was able to memorize her part from beginning to end and we worked on enunciating clearly so she could be heard (a skill that’s useful in many settings).
 Learning about some of the social environments that created the play “a comedy of errors” allowed for a history lesson that probably would not have come about otherwise.
 The staff was great, the location was very nice and the cost reasonable.”